 Code words for Love/ Connection: togetherness, passion, unity, warmth, tenderness, caring and desire.

 When we are green we grow, when we are ripe we rot.
 When we stop growing we die.
 Therefore the continual need for us to develop physically, emotionally and spiritually throughout the various stages of life.
 You can meet the need for growth through education, reading, or nurture and develop and expand your health, resources and relationships.

 Growth helps to define fulfillment so one needs something to serve that is larger than themselves (family, community, the world) to give us the initiative to grow in order to give beyond ourselves.

 Like growth, contribution is a need for the spirit and fulfillment.
 A need to give back to others.
 It is our nature to have a sense that we are making a contribution to leave a positive mark to make the world / community/ family / job a better place.

 The first four needs are for human survival, everyone must meet them at some level.
 The last two needs, growth and contribution, and essential to human fulfillment.
 Not everyone finds a way to satisfy these needs of the spirit, although they are necessary for lasting fulfillment.
 Learn how to get control, click here to read Top Tips To Manage Your Emotions.

 Determine where each of your six needs are being met and which two needs are most important to you.
 Once you are able to identify your needs and the needs of others, we can then determine which needs are in conflict that make you unfulfilled, empty and dissatisfied, and why healthy relationships are not being met.

-Once you complete this exercise, you will have a greater appreciation for our next blog where we will explore the 6 Human Needs at a practical and deeper level.
+Once you complete this exercise, you will have a greater appreciation for our next blog, “Unleash The Power Within”.
+There, we will explore the 6 Human Needs at a practical and deeper level.